 - cross-examining any witnesses brought by the employer.

 The hearing officer will issue a decision, called an Order, Decision or Award (ODA), within 15 days.
 It will be mailed to the employer and you.
 Appeals can be made to the ODA within 15 days of its receipt.
 If the ODA is appealed, the case moves to the county’s Superior Court.

 Do I need a lawyer to make a wage claim?

-Some workers are concerned about the attorney fees.
+You may be concerned about the attorney fees.
 However, many employment lawyers work on contingency fees.
-They only charge fees if they win unpaid wage claims at the settlement conference or the wage claim hearing.
+They only charge fees if you win unpaid wage claims at the settlement conference or the wage claim hearing.